calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

 ## Other Qs

+* How does the climate 2040 pledge align with VISAs cryptocurrency / blockchain strategy?

 * How does VISA maintain it's scalability infrastructure

 * How come this role wasn't an internal hire?